ram-ki/PS2_submission/README.md

 ## Pretraied Model
 Thanks for the help of @[ChaiHuanhuan](https://github.com/ChaiHuanhuan), who trained the WDNet and provided a pretrained [WDNet model](https://drive.google.com/drive/folders/1UYOtWmYZQQmCPMLVrstVxhPYW4Jngo-g?usp=sharing).
 This model is trained for 50 epoches.

-## Steps to run the code
--> Download the pre-trained models and paste in './Pretrained_WDNet/'

--> run ```python test.py```

--> the model results are stored in './results/'

--> if you wan to remove text/numbers in the image run ```python submission.py```

--> the model results are stored in './results_2/'

-## write-up
--> The solution is the implementation of the paper WDNet

--> The WDNet uses a sequence of generator and discriminator for watermark-removal